Lord Howe Island Australia Travel Guide

 Flights from Sydney (SYD) and Brisbane (BNE) constitute the main access to the island.
 These limited flight options emphasize the island's exclusivity and remote nature.

-Bicycles and walking serve as the main modes of transport for visitors.
+Bicycles and walking serve as the main means of transportation for visitors.
 Residents utilize a limited number of vehicles.

 Plan your trip with the island's visitor cap in mind.
-Book flights and accommodation far in advance, sometimes up to a year, especially for peak season times.
+Make flight and accommodation reservations far in advance, sometimes up to a year, especially for peak season times.

 The island has volcanic peaks, unique subtropical flora and fauna, the world's southernmost coral reef, diverse marine life, and pristine beaches.

-These features combine to make a distinct and memorable landscape for all who visit.
+These features combine to generate a distinct and memorable landscape for all who visit.
 Its commitment to conservation ensures its beauty remains for generations.

 Discover unique subtropical plant species.